-&lt;sup>8 Based on the calculation performed in the stress test templates, the total impairment losses (template CSV\CR\SUM) at the end of each period are computed as the difference with respect to the initial stocks of provisions.
-Therefore, \possible conservatism in the provisioning at the starting point is considered.
+&lt;sup>8 To account for management overlays in the projections, provisions reported at the end of 2022 shall be reported including management overlays, while these shall be removed from the provisions reported at the beginning of 2023.
+Thereby, possible conservatism in the provisioning at the cut-off date is considered in the calculation performed in the stress test templates as the total impairment losses (template CSV\CR\SUM) at the end of each period are computed as the difference with respect to the initial stocks of provisions.